Natural Dog Flea Medicine and Products - Treatment & Prevention

 On a weekly basis, you should thoroughly clean your dog and home to get rid of existing fleas, flea pupae, flea larvae and flea eggs.

 For your home, vacuum and clean the floors, especially where your dog sleeps.
-To kill any unseen developing fleas, wash your dog's bed in soapy hot water, rinse it in cold water then dry it using high heat.
-Adding 10 drops of eucalyptus or lavender oil to the wash will act as natural flea repellent.
+To kill any unseen developing fleas, wash your dog’s bed in soapy hot water, rinse it in cold water then dry it using high heat.

 You should also steam clean your carpets at the beginning of flea season (spring) or whenever you are starting your prevention efforts.